 What Is an Induction Motor?

-There are different types of electric motors.
-Electric motors are powered by either AC or DC power supply.
+As a matter of fact, There are different types of electric motors.
+Electric motors that are powered by either AC or DC power supply.
 An induction motor is an AC motor, mostly supplied with a three-phase AC power supply.
 This type of motor is the most popular, so that about 90 percent of motors used in the industry are induction motors.